mapbox/stork/docs/setting-up-a-stork-service.md

-## The CloudFormation stack
+# Setting up a stork service

-You need to set up stork's CloudFormation stack in your AWS account first.
+To use stork, you need to set up stork's CloudFormation stack in your AWS account.
 This creates a set of resources:

 - (API Gateway) A webhook URL and secret: These are how Github will notify stork that a commit has been made.
 - (Lambda) A function to trigger a CodeBuild project that bundles your libraries' code into a `.zip` file and puts it to S3.

-If you are interested in putting `.zip` files into buckets in more than one AWS region, you will set up a stork stack in each region.

-# Bootstrapping
+## Bootstrapping

-## Setup the CloudFormation stack

 **These actions only need to be performed once per AWS account**.